 The Prepared Environment

-A Montessori classroom is deliberately organised to invite learning.
-Every object has a purpose, is placed at child height, and reflects real-world proportions (not scaled-down toys).
+A Montessori classroom is carefully set up to draw children into learning.
+Each object has a clear purpose, sits at child height, and uses real-world proportions rather than scaled-down toys.
 The environment includes:

 Auto-Education and the Absorbent Mind

-Montessori believed young children have an absorbent mind, an unconscious ability to absorb their surroundings effortlessly.
-Unlike adults who must consciously study, children learn through sensory experience and movement.
-This led her to the principle of auto-education: when the right material meets the child's developmental readiness, the child teaches themselves.
-The teacher doesn't "pour in" knowledge; the child draws it from the environment through self-directed activity.
+Montessori believed young children have an absorbent mind, which means they take in their surroundings without effort.
+Unlike adults, who often need to study on purpose, children learn through their senses and movement.
+This led her to the principle of auto-education: when the right material matches the child's developmental readiness, the child teaches themselves.
+The teacher does not "pour in" knowledge; the child draws it from the environment through self-directed activity.

 Sensitive Periods